Biography

 Empire of the Beetle, an account of how one tiny beetle reshaped the geography of the west, was a Governor General’s nominee for non-fiction in 2011 and remains a constant seller throughout the Rocky Mountain west.

-The Energy of Slaves: Oil and the New Servitude, argued that the energy institution of slavery has shaped our careless use of fossil fuels.
+In 2012 The Energy of Slaves: Oil and the New Servitude, argued that the energy institution of slavery has shaped our careless use of fossil fuels.
 The radical treatise received widespread acclaim and calls for a moral revolution in our attitudes towards energy consumption.

-Slick Water, examines the moral and legal implications of hydraulic fracturing, a brute force technology, that contaminates aquifers and causes earthquakes.
+His latest investigative book, Slick Water, examines the moral and legal implications of hydraulic fracturing, a brute force technology, that contaminates aquifers and causes earthquakes.
 In particular the book highlights the remarkable story of oil patch consultant Jessica Ernst.

 Nikiforuk and his wife and three sons, Aidan, Keegan and Torin, live in Calgary, Alberta.
 Whether speaking or writing about melting glaciers, educational shams or the destruction of the boreal forest, Nikiforuk has earned a reputation as an honest and provocative voice in Canadian journalism.
 Nikiforuk is now a contributing editor for Canada’s best independent newspaper, the Tyee (http://thetyee.ca)